braze-inc/braze-docs/_docs/_partners/message_personalization/dynamic_content/movable_ink.md

 title: "Movable Ink"
 alias: "/movable_ink/"
 page_order: 1
-description: "Movable Ink is a cloud-based software platform that offers digital marketers a way to create compelling and unique visual experiences that move customers."
+description: "This article outlines the partnership between Braze and Movable Ink, a cloud-based software platform that offers digital marketers a way to create compelling and unique visual experiences that move customers."
 ---

 # Movable Ink